 Development of resistant materials for harsh environments.

-Integration of material properties into the design of innovative products.
+Integration of perceived properties into the design of innovative products.

 Research Areas

-Development of experimental methodologies for the chemical and micromechanical characterization of surfaces and interfaces, as well as modeling their role in material processing methods.
+To improve material properties, surface behavior is studied using multi-scale approaches in order to establish relationships between formulations and overall effects.
+Specific experimental methods are developed for the chemical and micromechanical characterization of surfaces and interfaces, enabling modeling of their role in material processing methods.

 Research unit